vmware/concord-bft/bftengine/tests/simpleTest/README.md

   * `runClient.sh`, which just runs the client test.

-  * `simpleTest.py`, which allows to run various configurations using command line interface
+  * `simpleTest.py`, which allows to run various configurations using command line interface.

 ## Run test using pre configured shell script